websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/continuous-integration.md

    Continuous integration only works if you deploy from GitHub, GitLab, or Bitbucket, not the CLI.
 ```

+See the [CI service limitations](../reference/dxp-cloud-limitations.md#continuous-integration-service) for more information.

 ## Using the Default Jenkinsfile

 Starting with CI service version `liferaycloud/jenkins:2.222.1-3.2.0`, a default Jenkinsfile is available when it is not overridden.
 The default Jenkinsfile is always available for use for projects [using version 4.x.x services](../reference/understanding-service-stack-versions.md).